Basically-Andrew/Andrews-EarthMC-Terra-Aurora-Modpack/README.md

 - [Orderly](https://www.curseforge.com/minecraft/mc-mods/orderly-fabric-2-0)
 - [MiniHUD](https://www.curseforge.com/minecraft/mc-mods/minihud)
 - [WorldEdit](https://www.curseforge.com/minecraft/mc-mods/worldedit)
 and everything else in-between.
-Download now on [CurseForge](https://www.curseforge.com/minecraft/modpacks/andrews-earthmc-terra-aurora/files) and [Github](https://github.com/Basically-Andrew/Andrews-Earthmc-Terra-Aurora/releases).
+Download now on [Github](https://github.com/Basically-Andrew/Andrews-Earthmc-Terra-Aurora/releases).

 **IMPORTANT NOTICE:** All mods in this modpack have been approved for use on the EarthMC Minecraft Server by staff; However, some mods may require specific setting adjustments to abide by Rule 1.1.
-Please check our wiki to learn more.
+Please check our [wiki](https://github.com/Basically-Andrew/Andrews-EarthMC-Terra-Aurora-Modpack/wiki) to learn more.

 ### Installation:
 1. Download our [latest release](https://github.com/Basically-Andrew/Andrews-Earthmc-Terra-Aurora/releases).